ETL-CRM/Planning/README.md

 it's the same underlying data as your ERP import — no VLOOKUP needed.
 Once a job's on the list, set Priority (Urgent/High/Normal/Low), Planned Date, and Planning Notes on it to decide what runs next.
 Untick "On Plan" to take a job back off the list.
-Re-run `schema.sql` for this — see below.
-Sign in with a username, not an email address — like an internal work tool, not a public website.
-See "Set up Supabase" below: this makes turning OFF "Confirm email" mandatory now, not optional (details there).
-Browser can save your username/password, the same way it does on other sites — sign in once, choose "Save password" when the browser offers, and it'll auto-fill next time.
+Browser can save your email/password, the same way it does on other sites — sign in once, choose "Save password" when the browser offers, and it'll auto-fill next time.
 Dark / light mode — toggle at the bottom of the sidebar.
 Remembers your